 David is a fellow of the Searle Scholars Program, which provides support for the laboratory to develop behavioral tasks in mice that share hallmarks of speech and music and to pursue how the brain uses performance errors to learn from mistakes.

 David is the recipient of a Career Award at the Scientific Interface from the Burroughs Wellcome Fund.
 BWF's CASI program supports scientists whose work bridges disciplines in the biological and physical sciences.

-In addition to public, foundational, and private support, the Schneider Laboratory is generously supported by New York University's Center for Neural Science and College of Arts and Science.
+In addition to federal and foundational support, the Schneider Laboratory is generously supported by New York University's Center for Neural Science and College of Arts and Science.

 Graduate students and postdocs in the Schneider lab are, and have been, supported by training awards from the NIH and the Swiss National Science Foundation.